Submissions

 Manuscript Guidelines

 All submissions must use Times New Roman, 12 pt font.
 Word documents (.doc or .docx) are preferred.
 PDFs will not be accepted.
 All submissions should be double-spaced, except for poetry.
+TDR follows the Chicago Manual of Style.

 Fiction: Short stories should be no more than 2,500 words.